Osher-A/GuestApp/README.md

-# GuestApp
+# GuestApp Overview

-This is a app that organizes lists of guests for big events.
+> This is a desktop application that helps organize lists of guests for big events, storing all guests details, making it easy to create lists and search throught them, with an option of printing them out in a format of labels.

-With this app one can create and store lists of guests with all their details.
-Once a list has been created, one can easily search through the list for a specific guest or group of guests.
-There is also the option to create a sublist from one of the lists, and then to save the list (or any other list) in a text file.
-Additionally one can use this app to print out labels for any selected list.
+## Core Features
+* Login and sign up form with FireBase Authentication
+* Event Selector form, to choose from multiple events, or to create a new one
+* Add and Edit guest details
+* Search guest/s by name, street, region, and city
+* Create a sublist from an existing list, by selecting specific rows of one of the data grids
+* Print out one of the selected grid lists
+* Save any list as a txt document
+* Print out labels with the details of each guest thats in the selected grid

+## Built with
+* C#
+* MSSql
+* EntityFramework
+* Wpf/xaml